 Puerto Vallarta is said by many to have the finest restaurants in the country outside of Mexico City.
 And the large full- and part-time American population supplies a strong client base.
 Vallarta is famous both nationally and internationally for its exceptional culinary variety and quality, the town’s prestigious gourmet festival every November drawing epicures from around the globe.

 The color and magic of Vallarta is a magnet for artists, allowing numerous galleries to prosper.
 The art from these galleries can be seen featured in many Vallarta homes.
 During the high season art walks, very popular social events, are held each week and usually followed by dinner out on the town.
+Over the past few years Vallarta has blossomed with numerous live theatre performances taking place throughout the high season, involving both locals and foreigners, on the stage and in the audience.

-Where Acapulco is famous for its nightlife Puerto Vallarta is more subdued, people prefering to socialize over dinner at the many fine restaurants in town, relaxing afterwards at a lounge to enjoy Latin jazz or classical music.
+Where Acapulco is famous for its nightlife Puerto Vallarta is more subdued, people preferring to socialize over dinner at the many fine restaurants in town, relaxing afterwards at a lounge to enjoy Latin jazz or classical music.

 There are three major marinas within the bay, with another in the building stage.
 Puerto Vallarta offers more dock space than any other destination in Mexico.
 The bay is wonderful for fishing and diving and good sailing winds are available all year round.